-HS-LS2-3.
-Construct and revise an argument based on evidence that the processes of photosynthesis, aerobic respiration, and anaerobic respiration are responsible for the cycling of matter and flow of energy through an ecosystem.
-Explain that atoms, including elements of carbon, oxygen, hydrogen, and nitrogen, are conserved even as matter is broken down, recombined, and recycled by organisms in ecosystems.

-State Assessment Boundary:

-The specific steps involved in of photosynthesis, aerobic respiration, or anaerobic respiration are not expected in state assessment.

 HS-LS2-4.
 Use a mathematical model to describe the transfer of energy from one trophic level to another.
 Explain how the inefficiency of energy transfer between trophic levels affects the relative number of organisms that can be supported at each trophic level and necessitates a constant input of energy from sunlight or inorganic compounds from the environment.

 Clarification Statement: